 - Smaller siblings are not allowed to attend with us on this day…sorry!

 - If you would like to take your child home with you at the end of the day, please see your child’s teacher and they will have you sign a waiver.
+Please do this prior to the day if possible.
+That day gets a little busy!!

 - School lunches have been ordered for those who responded by the deadline and for those students who qualify for free lunch.